Engineering Case Study

 Platform.

-A serverless AI product analysis platform that evaluates startup ideas and transitions qualified users into structured project workspaces for collaboration and advisory work.
+A serverless AI workflow platform that evaluates product concepts and transitions qualified founders into structured project workspaces where software products can be designed and built.

 Last updated: March 2026